 The display of a placard that is invalid or expired is considered by the state of California to be the misuse of a disabled parking permit.
 If you have someone else’s placard displayed or your placard is expired then you are in violation of the law.

-It is not considered the misuse of a disabled parking permit in the state of California if you are transporting a disabled person.
+There are some exceptions to disabled placard parking laws in California.
+It is not considered misuse of a disabled parking permit in the state of California if you are transporting a disabled person.
 If you are not the person who the disabled parking permit was issued to but are with the rightful owner of the placard then you are not in violation of the law.

 This means that if you are a disabled person who is in possession of a disabled parking permit but for some reason are unable to drive, you can have someone else transport you and use your placard.
 The driver in this instance is not in violation of California state law.